In this drug factsheet:

 HEALTH CANADA ADVISORY

-Health Canada has issued new restrictions concerning the use of Sublinox® (zolpidem).
-To read the full Health Canada Advisory, visit Health Canada's web site at www.hc-sc.gc.ca
+Health Canada has issued new information concerning the use of Sublinox (zolpidem).
+To read the full report, visit Health Canada's website at www.hc-sc.gc.ca.

 Allergic reaction: In rare cases, some people may develop a serious allergic reaction to medications like zolpidem involving swelling of the tongue, glottis, or larynx.
 Some people have had shortness of breath, nausea, vomiting, or throat closing.